Iram Ramzan talks to feminist activist Habiba Jaan about women's rights, the ban on forced marriage and cultural double standards.

 “If we don’t raise these issues then no one else will.
 If I can make a change to one woman’s life then I’m happy.”

-Anyone wanting further information can call Habiba or her team by sending an email toSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Anyone wanting further information can call Habiba or her team by sending an email toSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.